-In March, about 4.7 million Canadians were working from home due to the COVID-19 pandemic, says Statistics Canada.
-Closer to home, those who lived in Guelph and were used to commuting to Toronto suddenly found the highways empty.
+In March, about 4.7 million Canadians had work from home jobs, says Statistics Canada.
+Those who lived in Guelph and were used to commuting to Toronto suddenly found the highways empty.

-However, since the pandemic forced so many people to work from home, companies realized that they can do it effectively.
+However, since the pandemic many people must work from home.
+Companies have realized that they can do it effectively.
 Is it for everyone?
 Definitely not.
 But if you’re shopping for a new home, it’s now a valid consideration.

 But what else does this mean for those who want to buy a house in Guelph?

 Have we started to see home buying trends as a result of this pandemic?
-Definitely!

-“People are calling after searching on realtor.ca and ask us if we have homes with pools.
+“People are calling after searching on relator.ca to ask us if we have homes with pools.
 Or hot tubs.
 That didn’t happen a year ago.
 Basically, anything related to spending more time at home is in huge demand”, says Waller.
 Guelph homes with pools, Guelph homes with offices, South Guelph homes and East Guelph homes are all in demand.
 In particular Guelph townhomes and semis were popular.

 But not everyone is buying in Guelph.

 How long will it continue?
 “As long as there is more demand than supply” says Waller.
-“Guelph has been struggling to get more than 3 weeks supply of homes for some time now- anything less than 2 months is still a strong sellers market”.
+“Guelph has been struggling to get more than 3 weeks supply of homes for some time now.
+Anything less than 2 months is still a strong sellers market”.

 You can contact Beth and Ryan Waller, realtors in Guelph and they’ll help you!